-My Mom belonged to a buying club when I was a kid.
-It was a little different than the buying clubs I belong to now.
-Back then, the products came in large bags, boxes, and buckets that had to be broken down on arrival, unless members wanted larger quantities.
+My family saved money with a buying club when I was a kid.
+The products came in large bags, boxes, and buckets that had to be broken down on arrival unless members wanted large quantities.
 Now you have options for many different sizes and sometimes even individual packages.
-Of course, you get a better price on a 50 pound bag or a case but that doesn’t save money if you can’t use it all.
+Of course, you get a better price when you order in quantity.

 This post contains affiliate links for products you may find useful.
 I make a small commission if you purchase products through these links.
 Please see disclosure below.

 Buying clubs have been around for ages.
-The basic idea is that a group of people pools their purchasing power in order to receive better prices.
+The basic idea is – a group of people pools their purchasing power in order to receive better prices.
 Farmers can organize a buying club to get better prices on feed, seed, or livestock.
-Families and individuals can organize a buying club to order food and household goods at wholesale prices.
-For some people this is the only way that they can find organic products or health foods without driving long distances.
+Families and individuals can organize a buying club to order food and household goods at lower prices.
+For some people, this is the only way that they can find organic products or health foods without driving long distances.

-I’m definitely not on par with Doomsday Preppers, but I do like to keep extra food on hand in case of emergencies.
+I also like to keep extra food on hand in case of emergencies.
 A lot of my stocked food is home canned, dried, or frozen from my garden.
 I also like to keep flour, rolled oats, wheat berries, chocolate chips, dried fruits, and various spices and baking supplies on hand for making my own foods from scratch.
 We make up our own trail mixes from nuts, dried fruits, and chocolate purchased through a buying club.
-I like to vacuum seal or freeze the extra foods to prevent pantry moths.
+I vacuum seal or freeze the extra foods to prevent pantry moths.

 We probably have enough food on hand to last close to a year without buying any if something went terribly wrong.
 If you are interested in stocking up for emergencies, you can save a great deal of cash by joining or starting a buying club.

-Start out by checking to see if there are already buying clubs in your area that are accepting new members.
-If you don’t hear of any through the grapevine, try contacting companies that sell to buying clubs and ask if they have contact information about buying clubs in your area.
+Start out by looking for buying clubs in your area that are accepting new members.
+Check with friends who order in bulk, contact companies that sell to buying clubs, or search online.
 You might be pleasantly surprised to find a group that will welcome you.

-If you don’t have a buying club nearby, check to see if there are companies that will deliver to a buying club in your area (see below).
-Once you have the necessary information, start organizing a group of people who are also interested.
-Check with friends and family, church members, or through local clubs and organizations you belong to.
-If all else fails, post on Craigslist to see if there are others who are interested.
+If you don’t have a buying club nearby, look for companies that will deliver to a buying club in your area.
+Once you have the necessary information, organize a group of people who are also interested.
+Check with friends and family, church members, or through local clubs and other organizations.
+You might even find other members through an online forum.
 Be careful about meeting with people you don’t know…pick a public place to have a meeting.

 Buying Club Friendly Companies

 Check online for companies that sell to buying clubs.
-The ones that I am familiar with are: Azure Standard (affiliate link), Country Life Natural Foods, United Natural Foods Incorporated (last I knew, they were not accepting new buying clubs, so check for existing clubs), and Frontier Herbs.
+The ones that I am familiar with are: Azure Standard (affiliate link), Country Life Natural Foods, United Natural Foods Incorporated (UNFI is not accepting new buying clubs, so check for existing clubs), and Frontier Herbs.
 I’m sure that there are many more around the US that I haven’t heard of.
 If you know of any in your area, please leave a comment and share them!

-Some companies make it really easy and others are less ‘user friendly.’
-Azure Standard is great because each member places their own order and usually pays for it online with a credit card.
-There is a coordinator for each group and he or she is usually willing to pick up any prepaid orders for people who miss the delivery.
-They also might send out a reminder or let people know if the delivery is running behind.
-Some clubs have a Facebook page to share information.
-The orders come labeled with the customers’ names so there’s no breaking down or repacking.
-Members help unload the truck and there is a shipping fee added to each invoice.
+Some companies make ordering easy and others are less ‘user-friendly.’
+Azure Standard is great because each member places their own order and pays for it online with a credit card.
+There is a coordinator for each group to sign for deliveries.
+They may send out reminders and updates.
+The orders come labeled with the customers’ names on each box or bag so there’s no breaking down or repacking.
+Members unload the truck and there is a shipping fee (but no sales tax in most areas) added to each invoice.

 Things to Consider